-- Instead of selling your fund and going to cash or moving into a different type of investment, you sell it and buy a fund that owns the same underlying stocks; the Fidelity Spartan S&P 500 Index fund, for example.
-Both funds own the same stuff: all of the stocks listed in the S&P 500 Index.
-Now, as the market recovers, your portfolio will recover.
+- Instead of selling your fund and going to cash or moving into a different type of investment, you sell it and buy a fund with a similar risk profile that tracks a different index.
+As the market recovers, you hope that your portfolio will recover.

 - Since you switched to a different investment, that $30,000 loss will be considered a realized loss and you will report it on your tax return.

 When selling investments to realize a capital loss for tax purposes, make sure you are buying investments with different ticker symbols.
-If you sell and buy the same security within 30 days, the wash sale rule may apply and your tax loss could be disallowed.
+If you buy the same security 30 days before or after the sale, the wash-sale rule may apply and your tax loss could be disallowed.

 The wash sale rule does not apply if you sell and buy mutual funds with different ticker symbols, even if the two funds own the same underlying securities.

 Frequently Asked Questions (FAQs)

 What is a wash sale?

 Per IRS rules, a wash sale is when, within 30 days before or after, you sell a security and then buy a substantially similar one.
 In general, wash sales would be used to offest capital gains with capital losses.